US Expat Taxes for Americans Living in China – What You Need to Know

 Foreigners have a slightly higher tax exemption than Chinese nationals.
 What income you pay tax on as a foreigner also depends how long you’ve been resident in China.
 If you are in the country for less than 183 days and you are paid by a foreign company, you don’t pay anything.
 If you have been resident for more than five years meanwhile, you are liable to pay tax on your worldwide income rather than income earned in China.

 Chinese tax returns are due by March 31st, while tax payments should be made monthly starting on the same date.
-Chinese equivalent of the IRS is called the State Administration of Taxation, in typically snazzy communist style.
+Chinese equivalent of the IRS is called the State Tax Administration.

 Hong Kong, Macau, and Taiwan are considered special administrative regions however, and have their own, separate taxation systems.
 Hong Kong has much lower and simpler taxes than the rest of China, with income tax only payable on income originating in Hong Kong.